Hatfield Town F.C.: History

 The club was established in 1886 by members of Hatfield Cricket Club and was initially named Hatfield Football Club.
 They played in the Mid-Herts League, before joining the Northern Division of the Hertfordshire Senior County League in 1903.
 However, they left the league after a single season.
-In 1908 they were renamed Hatfield United after a merger with Dagmar House School Old Boys caused by there being only one pitch available.
-They also rejoined the Hertfordshire Senior County League for the 1908–09 season; initially placed in the Eastern Division, they were moved to the Central Division for the 1909–10 season, in which they finished as runners-up to Ware.
+In 1906 they were renamed Hatfield United after a merger with Dagmar House School Old Boys caused by there being only one pitch available.
+They rejoined the Hertfordshire Senior County League for the 1908–09 season; initially placed in the Eastern Division, they were moved to the Central Division for the 1909–10 season, in which they finished as runners-up to Ware.
 They were moved back to the Eastern Division in 1910 and were divisional champions in 1911–12; in the subsequent championship play-off, they finished as runners-up to Harpenden Town.

 Hatfield were Eastern Division champions again in 1919–20, but finished last in the championship playoff.
 League reorganisation in 1921 saw them placed in the North Eastern Division, before the league was reduced to a single division in 1923.
 In 1922 they had been renamed Hatfield United Athletic after a merger with Hatfield Cricket and Athletics Club.
 The club finished bottom of the league in 1924–25 and 1926–27, but were league champions in 1935–36.
 After finishing as runners-up in 1936–37, they won back-to-back titles in 1937–38 and 1938–39.

 In 1939 Hatfield joined Division Two East of the Spartan League, but the 1939–40 season was abandoned after only one match due to World War II.
 When football resumed in 1945, the club were placed in the Eastern Division, and in 1948 they adopted their current name.
 The club finished bottom of the league in 1953–54, after which they joined the Parthenon League.
 They finished second-from-bottom in their first season in the league and bottom in their second season, and after three further seasons they transferred to the London League in 1959.

 Hatfield finished bottom of the London League in 1962–63, but were placed in the Premier Division the following season when the league gained a second division.
 In 1964 the London League merged with the Aetolian League to form the Greater London League, with Hatfield placed in the 'A' section.
 However, in 1965 the club transferred to the Metropolitan League.
 They finished bottom of the league in 1970–71, the last season before it merged with the Greater London League to form the Metropolitan–London League.
 Despite their lowly finish the previous season, Hatfield were placed in Division One, where they remained until the league merged with the Spartan League to form the London Spartan League in 1975, with Hatfield placed in Division One.